The Mandalorian season 3

-The third season of the American television series The Mandalorian stars Pedro Pascal as the title character, a bounty hunter traveling to Mandalore to redeem his past transgressions with his adopted son Grogu.
-It is part of the Star Wars franchise, set after the events of Return of the Jedi (1983).
-The season is produced by Lucasfilm, Fairview Entertainment, and Golem Creations, with Jon Favreau serving as showrunner.
+The third season of the American television series The Mandalorian is part of the Star Wars franchise, set after the events of the film Return of the Jedi (1983).
+It continues the story of a bounty hunter and his charge, Grogu, after they were reunited in the spin-off series The Book of Boba Fett.
+It also depicts efforts to unite the scattered Mandalorian people and retake their home planet from remnants of the Empire.
+The season was produced by Lucasfilm, Fairview Entertainment, and Golem Creations, with Jon Favreau serving as showrunner.

+Pedro Pascal and Katee Sackhoff star as the title character and Mandalorian leader Bo-Katan Kryze, respectively.
 Development on a third season of The Mandalorian began by late April 2020, and it was officially confirmed that December.
+The season concludes storylines from the first two seasons as well as The Book of Boba Fett, and teases new stories for future projects.
 Filming began by October 2021 and wrapped in late March 2022.
+Joseph Shirley took over as composer from Ludwig Göransson.